 Let's remember that as critical readers, thinkers, and writers, we are going to read different stories to learn information to help us answer this guiding question: How can we make good choices?
 As we read the anchor texts in this unit, let's think of information or ideas we can learn from the text that will help us answer this guiding question.

-Re-read the story.
-Then, complete the third step of the Close Reading process 3.
-Use annotations and text-dependent questions to collect information and check students understanding.
+Complete the third step of the Close Reading process 3.
+Use annotations and text-dependent questions to collect information and check student understanding.